95

 - Family-oriented culture: Societies where children are genuinely welcomed in public spaces, where parks and playgrounds are well-maintained, and where the pace of life allows for actual family time.

 - Expat community: Other English-speaking families going through the same experience.
 This matters enormously for both parents and children during the adjustment period.
+See our best countries for English speakers for destinations where language will not be a barrier.

 - Reasonable cost of living: International school tuition can be the single biggest expense.
 A country with affordable everything-else helps offset that cost.